Introduction

 Examples Involving Other Funders

-The End Fund’s revenue escalated from $57 million to $104 million in two years—an 82% increase that markedly expanded the organization’s capacity to save lives by combating neglected tropical diseases.
+The END Fund: Revenue escalated from $57 million to $104 million in two years—an 82% increase that markedly expanded the organization’s capacity to save lives by combating neglected tropical diseases.
 This transformation was made possible by strategic capacity and operational funding that enabled the organization to hire dedicated development and communications staff.
 Learn More.

 Transforming Nonprofits With Grants

 Providing far-reaching grants can do more than create an impact multiplier effect.
 They can change the trajectory of organizations, including the largest and most influential.
-In some cases, even modest funding can be the catalytic fuel that creates the million dominoes effect.
+In some cases, even modest funding can be the catalytic fuel that creates the A Million Dominoes effect.

 Putting a Human Face to the Numbers